Workers Party of Britain

-The Workers Party of Britain (WPB), also called the Workers Party of Great Britain (WPGB) or Workers Party GB, is a socialist and socially conservative political party in the United Kingdom, strongly identified with its leader, former Labour and Respect MP George Galloway.

-The party was founded in 2019 and won a parliamentary seat when Galloway won the Rochdale by-election in February 2024.
-However, he lost his seat to Paul Waugh of the Labour Party five months later at the 2024 general election.
+The Workers Party of Britain (WPB), also called the Workers Party of Great Britain (WPGB) or Workers Party GB, is a socialist, left-conservative political party in the United Kingdom, strongly identified with its leader, former Labour and Respect MP George Galloway.
+The party was founded in 2019 and says it campaigns "for the workers, not the wokers".
+It gained a parliamentary seat when Galloway won the 2024 Rochdale by-election, but lost it to Labour five months later at the 2024 general election.
+As of 2026, party leader Galloway is living in "self-imposed exile" in Russia.

 History

 Foundation and early activities

-The Workers Party of Britain was founded in response to the Labour Party's landslide defeat at the 2019 United Kingdom general election and the resignation of Jeremy Corbyn as Leader of the Labour Party.
+The Workers Party of Britain was founded in response to the Labour Party's landslide defeat at the 2019 general election and the resignation of Jeremy Corbyn as Leader of the Labour Party.
 The founding of the Workers Party of Britain was welcomed by the Communist Party of Great Britain (Marxist–Leninist) (CPGB-ML).
 Joti Brar, a vice-chair of the CPGB-ML, was elected as the Workers Party of Britain's deputy leader at its founding congress.
 In March 2021, the party stood its first candidate for elected office, Paul Burrows, in the by-election for Helensburgh and Lomond South ward on Argyll and Bute Council.
 Burrows came last out of six, gaining 22 votes (0.9%).
-In the 2021 United Kingdom local elections, the party stood more than 40 candidates for local elections in England.
+In the 2021 local elections, the party stood more than 40 candidates for local elections in England.